fumi-github/rat_singlecell_liver_ArchR/README.md

 # rat_singlecell_liver_ArchR

-Code for the manuscript "Single-nucleus ATAC-seq elucidates major modules of gene regulation in the development of non-alcoholic fatty liver disease".
+Branch version1 is the code for the article "Gene-regulation modules in nonalcoholic fatty liver disease revealed by single-nucleus ATAC-seq."

 Files are in R Markdown/Notebook (.Rmd) format.
 They are named 1_, 2_, ... in the order of execution.